-Nottingham City Council along with Derby City Council, Derbyshire and Nottinghamshire County Councils and respective district councils have successfully entered a devolution agreement with the Ministry of Housing, Communities and Local Government for the East Midlands Combined County Authority.
+Nottingham City Council along with Derby City Council, Derbyshire and Nottinghamshire County Councils and respective district councils have successfully entered a devolution agreement with the Department for Levelling Up, Housing and Communities for the East Midlands Combined County Authority.

 The agreement commenced in 2024/25 and is supported by a thirty-year investment funding programme that includes significant housing commitments.
 As part of this, Nottingham City Council will look towards securing investment for several key projects and sites to bring them forward for timely housing delivery.